 - Jamaica International Arbitration Centre, Advisory Board (2016 - present)

-- R.E.A.L. - Racial Equality for Arbitration Lawyers, Steering Committee (2017 to present)
+- R.E.A.L. - Racial Equality for Arbitration Lawyers, Steering Committee (2017 - present)

 Presentations

 Ms. Thevenin frequently speaks on different aspects of international dispute resolution at seminars and conferences worldwide.
-She has also been a guest lecturer at Cornell Law School, Fordham Law School, the University of Miami Law School and the Washington College of Law, among others.
+She has also been a guest lecturer at Cornell Law School, Fordham Law School, the University of Miami Law School, and the Washington College of Law, among others.

 Training Engagements

-Recent Publications
+Relevant Publications

 - “Use of the ICC’s Emergency Arbitrator Provisions,” ABA Dispute Resolution Magazine, vol. 28, No. 2 (April 2022).